ravijainpro/ulogx/_posts/2020-01-02-Hunt-for-UI-Bugs-via-Render-engines.md

 It takes HTML code and interprets it into what you see visually.
 For instance, a tag would be interpreted by the rendering engine as a set of instructions to make the text inside of the element <b>bold</b>

+The rendering engine has a very important job as it displays what you see on your screen.
+It communicates with the networking layer of the browser to grab HTML code and other items passed from a remote server.